 HIV, hepatitis C virus (HCV) and sexually transmitted blood borne illnesses (HIV/HCV/STBBI) is a critical issue and ongoing challenge in Saskatchewan and Manitoba.

 A lot of progress has been made over the past two decades documenting this epidemic, but research has been limited to individual and group-level risk factors.
-It has ignored the social, colonial and historical context of Indigenous HIV/HCV/STBBI-related health problems and the unequal access to screening, diagnosis, treatment, care and social supports.
+It has ignored the social, colonial and historical context of Indigenous HIV/HCV/STBBI-related health problems and the unequal access to screening, diagnosis, treatment, care and social support.
 Another gap is that the research has usually been led by non-Indigenous researchers.
 The research also hasn’t tended to be followed up with programs to address prevention, screening, diagnosis, treatment, care and social supports.

-Place, history and social contexts matter for Indigenous peoples, so Waniska’s research will be land- and culture-based.
+Place, history and social contexts matter for Indigenous peoples, so waniska’s research will be land- and culture-based.
 It will develop programs and research projects that will support Indigenous communities and academics, and train the next generation of Indigenous scholars, practitioners and community members in HIV/HCV/STBBI research and converting that knowledge from the research into practical, helpful information for communities and other academics.

-The Waniska Centre will develop partnerships with communities and community-based organizations that will help tackle HIV/HCV/STBBI inequities.
+The waniska Centre will develop partnerships with communities and community-based organizations that will help tackle HIV/HCV/STBBI inequities.
 The Centre already has broad connections in both provinces, nationally and internationally, both in community and among Indigenous and allied academics.